dainyl/fabric-client-wrapper/DOCUMENTATION.md

     -   `chaincodeInstantiateRequest.endorsement-policy` **Policy?** EndorsementPolicy object for this chaincode (see examples below).
 If not specified, a default policy of "a signature by any member from any of the organizations corresponding to the array of member service providers" is used.
 WARNING: The default policy is NOT recommended for production, because this allows an application to bypass the proposal endorsement and send a manually constructed transaction, with arbitrary output in the write set, to the orderer directly.
 An application's own signature would allow the transaction to be successfully validated and committed to the ledger.
 -   `timeoutPeersOpts` **TimeoutPeersOpts** Configuration for waiting on peers for confirmation
     -   `timeoutPeersOpts.waitPeers` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Peer>?** waitPeers - The peers to wait on until the chaincode is instantiated
+    -   `timeoutPeersOpts.proposalTimeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the response before rejecting the promise with a timeout error. (optional, default `60000`)
-    -   `timeoutPeersOpts.waitTimeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the response before rejecting the promise with a timeout error. (optional, default `60000`)
+    -   `timeoutPeersOpts.waitTimeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the peers for confirmation before rejecting the promise with a timeout error. (optional, default `60000`)

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;{data: [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), wait: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)}>** a promise containing a ProposalResponseObject